-Over the last two years, the foodservice segment has seen a partial recovery in employment, adding back about 5 million of the 6 million jobs lost in the spring of 2020,according to Bureau of Labor Statistics data.
+Since the spring of 2020, the foodservice segment has seen a partial recovery in employment, adding back about 5.25 million of the 6 million jobs lost in the opening months of the COVID-19 pandemic,according to Bureau of Labor Statistics data.

 This report highlights the major changes in the foodservice labor market, including:

 What a year without RRF money has done to hiring

 The impact automation has had on labor at one White Castle

 How flexible scheduling is drawing workers away from delivery jobs